markus wernitznig is the csm grad set to make waves

-At 15 Markus left his home town in rural Austria to move to London and pursue his dreams.
+At 15, Markus left his hometown in rural Austria to move to London and pursue his dreams.
 "The fact that both my parents have worked in fashion has certainly had an influence on me, but it wasn't like that was my reason for going into fashion," he told us.
 "After I arrived in England 10 years ago, I tried a lot of different paths."
-Eventually he realised fashion is his passion, and pursued a BA at CSM, before stints at Céline, Tom Ford and Balenciaga.
+Eventually he realized fashion is his passion, and pursued a BA at CSM, before stints at Céline, Tom Ford, and Balenciaga.
 He then got the itch to study more, and headed back to CSM to do an MA.

-His graduation collection, a mixture of colourful plastic designs and chiffon elements, with trousers and tops in dramatic silhouettes that are surprisingly wearable, was inspired by the unfinished 1964 film L'Enfer, by French director Henri-Georges Clouzout.
-We caught up with the designer and discussed his fascination with shapes, and why fashion has a problem with copying.
+His graduation collection, a mixture of colorful plastic designs and chiffon elements, with trousers and tops in dramatic silhouettes that are surprisingly wearable, was inspired by the unfinished 1964 film L'Enfer by French director Henri-Georges Clouzout.
+We caught up with the designer and discussed his fascination with shapes and why fashion has a problem with copying.

 Where does your love of silhouettes and form come from?

 Before I began my creative studies I was intensively trained in design techniques.
 The reason behind it is maybe that I'm able to make every shape happen and I often take it to the full extent of what's possible.
 Part of every designer's job is to find your own design language.